 Reaching 100 career home runs is an achievement on its own, but doing so early in a career is even more impressive.

-There have been 12 players in American League/National League history to reach the 100-homers mark in fewer than 400 career games, with the most recent addition to that club being Mets slugger Pete Alonso, who did it on Sept.
-7, 2021, in his 347th career game.
+There have been 14 players in American League/National League history to reach the 100-homer mark in fewer than 400 career games, with the most recent addition to that club being the Padres' Fernando Tatis Jr., who did so in his 362nd career game on Aug.
+2, 2023.

 Here’s a look at the fewest games by a player to hit 100 career home runs.